coinkeeper/terracoin_20150327/README.md

 Official Bitcoin patches are also regurlarly merged into Terracoin tree.

-Newly developped features and additions are submitted to **dev-x.y.z** branch, "x", "y" and "z" (respectively major, minor an build) matching a given Terracoin milestone at github project page.
+Newly developped features and additions are submitted to **dev** branch.

-When an upcoming milestone is about to be released, code from given "dev-x.y.z" branch is merged into corresponding "release-x.y.z" branch, for testing.
+When an upcoming milestone is about to be released, code from "dev" branch is merged into "release" branch, for testing.

-Upon validation, "release-x.y.z" branch is merged into "master" branch, tested again, and a new tag is created.
+Upon validation, "release" branch is merged into "master" branch, tested again, and a new tag is created.

 Feature branches ("feature-shortname") may eventually be created when two